ietf-wg-httpapi/idempotency/draft-ietf-httpapi-idempotency-key-header.md

 Clients of HTTP API requiring idempotency, SHOULD understand the idempotency related requirements as published by the server and use appropriate algorithm to generate idempotency keys.

+Clients MAY choose to send an Idempotency-Key field with any valid random sf-string to indicate the user's intent is to only perform this action once.
+Without a priori knowledge, a general client cannot assume the server will respect this request.

 For each request, client SHOULD

 * Send a unique idempotency key in the HTTP `Idempotency-Key` request header field.